Contact Us

 Domestic Worker Rights Education and Outreach

-Hand in Hand has partnered with the Department of Industrial Relations to reach, educate and train domestic workers and domestic employers about the rights and protections domestic workers have under California labor law.
+Hand in Hand has partnered with the California Domestic Workers Coalition and the Department of Industrial Relations to reach, educate and train domestic workers and domestic employers about the rights and protections domestic workers have under California labor law.

 Read More